U.S. elections: the effects on the economy and your finances

 The impact of U.S. elections on the markets

 Conclusion?
-In addition to keeping your investments in the markets for the long term, building a diversified portfolio is another way to guard against regime changes, both in the U.S. and Canada.
+We shouldn't worry too much about all the statements being made and we shouldn't panic.
+In addition to keeping your investments in the markets for the long term, building a diversified portfolio is another way to guard against instability, both in the U.S. and Canada.

 Stay calm no matter what happens